systemslab/popper-paper/main.md

 review.

-![\[[source](https://github.com)\] Boxplots comparing the variability of GassyFS vs TmpFS on distinct `fio` workloads.
-Every test was executed 3 times on machine $M_4$ from Table 1.](figures/gassyfs-variability.png)
+![\[[source](https://github.com)\] Boxplots comparing the variability of GassyFS vs TmpFS on a sequential `fio` workload.
+Every test was executed 3 times on machines listed on Table 1 (all except
+$M_4$).](figures/gassyfs-variability.png)

 ## Experiment 2: Analytics on GassyFS